nicofretti/flink_experiment/README.md

 ./flink run --python <path_to_python_file>
 ```
 #### Using docker
-If you are using the Docker cluster, you need to run open a new terminal inside the **JobManager** container and run the command from there:
+If you are using the Docker cluster, you need to run open a new terminal inside the <u>JobManager container</u> and run the command from there:
 ```bash
 docker exec -it flink-jobmanager /bin/bash
 # The command above will open a new terminal inside the JobManager container
 flink run -c <main_class> <path_to_jar>
 ```
-Another important note is that in the **JobManager** container there are two `volumes`:
+Another important note is that in the JobManager container there are two `volumes`:
 ```yaml
 ...
 volumes: